Westlake-AI/openmixup/README.md

 ## Contributors and Contact

-For now, the direct contributors include: Siyuan Li ([@Lupin1998](https://github.com/Lupin1998)), Zedong Wang ([@Jacky1128](https://github.com/Jacky1128)), Zicheng Liu ([@pone7](https://github.com/pone7)), Di Wu ([@wudi-bu](https://github.com/wudi-bu)), Tengfei Wang ([@wang-tf](https://github.com/wang-tf)), and Minglong Liu ([@minhlong94](https://github.com/minhlong94)).
-We thank contributors from MMSelfSup and MMClassification and all public contributors!
+For help, new features, or reporting bugs associated with OpenMixup, please open a [GitHub issue](https://github.com/Westlake-AI/openmixup/issues) and [pull request](https://github.com/Westlake-AI/openmixup/pulls) with the tag "help wanted" or "enhancement".
+For now, the direct contributors include: Siyuan Li ([@Lupin1998](https://github.com/Lupin1998)), Zedong Wang ([@Jacky1128](https://github.com/Jacky1128)), and Zicheng Liu ([@pone7](https://github.com/pone7)).
+We thank all public contributors and contributors from MMSelfSup and MMClassification!

 This repo is currently maintained by:

 - Siyuan Li (lisiyuan@westlake.edu.cn), Westlake University
 - Zedong Wang (wangzedong@westlake.edu.cn), Westlake University
 - Zicheng Liu (liuzicheng@westlake.edu.cn), Westlake University

-If you have suggestions that would make OpenMixup better, please fork the repo and create a pull request.
-It is also encouraged to open an issue with the tag "help wanted" or "enhancement".
-Don't forget to give our OpenMixup a star!
-Thanks again!

 <p align="right">(<a href="#top">back to top</a>)</p>